Abdujamil/Abdujamil/README.md

 --------

 Front End Developer Key Qualifications & Responsibilities Implemented websites and landing pages from concept through deployment.
-Developed standard and ad hoc reports in graph format as required.

 * 🌍  I'm based in Own projects
 * 🖥️  See my portfolio at [My portfolio](http://port)